CHARLES

 5.

-When entering a room, a nurse finds new parents looking at their newborn, who is lying in the bassinet with eyes wide open.
-What action should the nurse take in response to this infant’s behavior?
+A nurse enters a postpartum room and sees new parents observing their newborn lying in the bassinet with eyes wide open.
+What is the most appropriate action for the nurse to take in response to the infant’s behavior?

 6.

-A nurse determines that a postpartum client is gravida 1 and para 1.
-Her blood type is B negative, and her baby’s blood type is O positive.
+A 26-year-old client, G1P1, has just delivered a healthy newborn.
+The client’s blood type is B negative, and the newborn’s blood type is O positive.
 What should the nurse include in the plan of care?

 7.